Fictional planets of the Solar System: Counter-Earth

-Schematic diagram of the shared orbit of Earth and the fictional Counter-Earth (Gor).
-The two planets are always hidden from each other's view by the Sun.
+Earth and Gor, a fictional Counter-Earth, share an orbit and are always hidden from each other by the Sun.
 In reality, this orbital arrangement would not be stable.

 The most popular hypothetical planet in fiction is Counter-Earth—a planet diametrically opposite Earth in its orbit around the Sun.
 The underlying concept was originally proposed by the ancient Greek philosopher Philolaus in the fifth century BCE, working in a pre-heliocentric framework where the Earth, Sun, and Counter-Earth (called Antichthon) all revolve around a "Central Fire" and Counter-Earth is perpetually hidden from Earth's view.

 The position of Counter-Earth on the other side of the Sun corresponds to the Sun–Earth L_{3} Lagrange point.
 In reality, the two planets would not remain hidden from each other as the gravitational influence from other planets would perturb their orbits, altering their relative positions.
 Conversely, a Counter-Earth of significant mass would reveal its existence indirectly by exerting gravitational influence on other celestial bodies.

 Counter-Earth is variously depicted as very similar to Earth or very different, and often employed as a vehicle for satire.
 Its earliest appearance in fiction may be D. L. Stump's 1896 novel From World to World (later expanded into the 1913 novel The Love of Meltha Laone).
 In Paul Capon's 1950 novel The Other Side of the Sun and its sequels in the Antigeos trilogy, there are two societies on Antigeos—one of which is utopian—separated by extreme tides caused by the planet's moons.
 The Doctor Who villains Cybermen, first introduced in the 1966 serial "The Tenth Planet", originate from a Counter-Earth known as Mondas.
 John Norman's Gor series, starting with the 1966 novel Tarnsman of Gor, uses the titular planet as the setting for planetary romance stories.